portel-dev/ncp/README.md

 ## 💍 **1 MCP to rule them all**

+**Your MCP Concierge** - The complete platform for discovering, managing, and accessing MCPs.

 **MCP turns AI into your assistant.
 NCP turns your assistant into an executive.**